Filip-Ignaciuk/Filip-Ignaciuk/README.md

 Welcome to my profile!

-I'm currently studying for a levels and working within c++ development
+I'm currently studying for a and learning c++.

 My stats